CTDC1/sql-challenge/README.md

 This repository includes three parts: Data Modeling, Data Engineering, and Data Analysis.

 Data Modeling:

 This repo includes a PNG file of the table schema built using 6 CSV files.
 In this table schema, the primary keys are dept_no and emp_no.

-Data Engineering
+Data Engineering:

-        The SQL code used to create this table schema was imported into database on PG Admin called “employee_dp. "
+The SQL code used to create this table schema was imported into a database on PG Admin called “employee_dp. "

 Data Analysis